-Fotofab's chemical etching process places no limit on the complexity of a part’s configuration other than the size of the etched features relative to the thickness of the material.
-Our Design Guides were created for those involved in the design or purchase of metal parts and provide:
+Fotofab's design guides were created for those involved in the design or purchase of thin metal parts.
+Our chemical etching process places no limit on the complexity of a part’s configuration other than the size of the etched features relative to the thickness of the material.
+Each of our design guides provides:

 - An overview of the Fotofab photochemical machining process

 - General guidelines for designing photo-etched parts